Le Caveau, Grand Pré, Nova Scotia

 In 2009 Le Caveau was named Restaurant of the Year by Taste of Nova Scotia.
 The credit goes to Chef Jason Lynch and his partner Beatrice Stutz.
 What’s so neat it that their accolades largely predate the current flurry around local food.

 Chef Lynch’s attention to local production is deep and true.
 Working the front of the house, Beatrice is expert at pairing the Grand Pré wines with their seasonally changing menu.
 On my last visit, Jason served forth seared foie gras with a sweet potato puree and a wild chanterelle relish and Beatrice poured a chilled Pomme D’Or, their apple ice wine which pays homage to the ancient orchards of the Annapolis Valley that were originally planted in the 1600s.
 It was a phenomenal dish!
-Although it’s sold out in the wine shop, a glass of their Tidal Bay is essential and whether you pair it with a bowl of roasted golden beet soup or some salmon smoked over L’Acadie vines, it’ll provide a sense of just how far Nova Scotian wines have come in a very few years.
+No matter what dish you choose on the menu, she will pair it perfectly!

 Contact Le Caveau at the number below to reserve a Food Day Canada table.

 Contactez Le Caveau directement, au numéro ci-dessous, afin de faire votreJournée des terroirs réservation.